catastropiyush/milkyway/README.md

 # milkyway
-Understanding the dynamics of the Milky Way galaxy
+Understanding the dynamics of the Milky Way galaxy with observations of the 1.4 GHz HI line.